avullo/getting_and_cleaning_data_course_project/CodeBook.md

 # Getting and Cleaning Data Course Project

 ## Study design

+### Getting the Data

+- Download the data from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip];
+- Unzip the data into your working directory, you should see the subdirectory "UCI HAR Dataset"

+### Transforming the Data

 Please refer to the the file README.txt in the "UCI HAR Dataset" directory for a description of the original dataset.
 In order to get the tidy data set ready for analysis, the following transformations are applied:
 - the training and the test sets are merged to create one data set;